 At the same time, Democratic lawyers battled a historic tide of pre-election litigation.
-The pandemic intensifical unions battled a historic tide of pre-election litigation.
-The pandemic intensifical unions battled a historic tide of pre-election.
+The pandemic intensified the parties' usual tangling in the courts.
 But the lawyers noticed something else as well.
-"The litigation brought by the campaign, brain his probability of the probabili accepted," says Wendy Weiser, a voting-rights expert at the Brennan Center for Justice at NYU.
+"The litigation brought by the Trump campaign, of a piece with the broader campaign to sow doubt about mail voting, was making novel claims and using theories no court has ever accepted," says Wendy Weiser, a voting-rights expert at the Brennan Center for Justice at NYU.
 "They read more like lawsuits designed to send a message rather than achieve a legal outcome."